 - Gluten, one of the groups of proteins in wheat, is released and starts to get broken into even smaller proteins, one being gliadin (a similar protein is called hordein in barley, secalin in rye and avenin in oats).
 However, these types of proteins (high in prolines and glutamines) are difficult to completely digest by the body.

-- Partially digested gliadin peptides (small chains of proteins) interact with the mucus layer in the intestinal wall and release immune cells (interleukins).
+- Partially digested gliadin peptides (small chains of proteins) interact with the mucus layer in the intestinal wall and release immune signaling molecules (interleukins).

-- Some of these immune cells (interleukins) trigger automatic cell death in the intestinal cells.
+- Some of these interleukins trigger automatic cell death in the intestinal cells.
 Yep, your cells are killing themselves in response to gluten!

 - At the same time, some of the gliadin proteins are interacting with receptors (think of a handshake) on the intestinal cells which triggers a signaling protein to be released called Zonulin.
 Zonulin signals the intestinal cells to widen the gaps between themselves, essentially opening the gates to anyone who wants to come inside the body!
 This is called increased intestinal permeability and it happens in ALL PEOPLE when they eat gluten!
 Fun fact- Vibrio cholerae, the bacteria that causes the fun diarrhea illness called cholera, produces a chemical that mimics zonulin to give you that extra watery diarrhea that dehydrates and kills you!